paxarchiver for data interchange and file backup |

 any non-null character instead, but be careful not to use any character

-that could be a part of the path name checked by pax
+that could be a part of the path name checked by pax,

 unless it is properly escaped.

-There may be more than one -s
+There may be more than one -s option on the command

 line.
-In this case, pax
+In this case, pax tries the substitutions in the

-stops trying to make these
+order given. pax stops trying to make these

 substitutions as soon as it makes its first successful substitution.
 If

-the null string replaces a file name, pax
+the null string replaces a file name, pax ignores that

 file name on both input and output.

-after reading files being archived, resets the access time to that
+-tafter reading files being archived, resets the access time to that

-prior to pax
+prior to pax's access.

-compares component dates to dates of existing files with the same name.
+-ucompares component dates to dates of existing files with the same name.

-extracts a file only if its
+In read mode, pax extracts a file only if its

 modification date is more recent than the modification date on an existing